"I couldn't look somebody in the face and shake their hand if I'd been dragging off them for the hour"

 His favourite position was centre forward.
 By a country mile.
 As a youngster, he played there and loved it.
 Dreamed of staying there for years in red.

 "To be honest, I hated corner back.
-It was great to get on the team and that was my entry point," he begins in an interview with Colm Parkinson.
+It was great to get on the team and that was my entry point," he begins in an interview on The GAA Hour.

 "But If I'd been told my career was to be a corner back, I probably would have retired when I was 20."